Showing 16 from 44 ItemsToggle Filters

 Kinsmen provides members with a better sense of fulfilment, by involving them in the life of their community.
 Kinsmen are provided with an opportunity to make lasting friendships and fellowships often lacking in the world of today.
 Fund raising events are the Home and Sports Show held on Mothers Day in May, T.V.
 Bingo aired on channel 3 every Thursday, and in conjunction with the Quinte Summer Music Festival they sponsor the Dream Auction held in September.
 All profits go into community projects such as Cystic Fibrosis, Kidney Foundation, Medical Equipment, Junior Sailing School.
 Any male under 40 years young interested in joining the Kinsmen, are treated as guests until they decide whether or not to join.
 The Kinsmen hold two meetings, the second and last Wednesday of the month, except in July and August.
 The dinner meetings are held in the Yacht Club, Hill St., Picton at 6:30 p.m. with a cost of $9 for members.

-Meetings are held Mondays at 6:15 p.m. at the Legion Hall, Picton.
-Visit our website for information on activities or for membership inquiries.
-Through membership in Kiwanis, individuals can give of themselves, their talents, and their time to contribute both to the local and to the wider community.
+The Picton Kiwanis Club is located in Picton, Ontario, Canada, and meets every Monday evening at 6:15 PM.
+New members and guests are always welcome Through membership in Kiwanis, individuals can give of themselves, their talents, and their time to contribute both to the local and to the wider community.
 Kiwanians can form life-long friendships based on mutual interests and the shared joy of helping others.

 The Rebekah Lodge is affiliated with the Odd Fellows Lodge.
 The women meet every second and fourth Tuesday of the month (except July and August) at the Lodge Hall (the former Happy Hour School).
 Any woman over the age of 18 is welcome to join.
 The lodge members support a foster child as well as the local Salvation Army Summer Camp.
 The combined lodges support eye research, leukemia research, and sponsor a youth to visit the United Nations annually.
 Locally they have a committee who lends wheelchairs, commode chairs, canes, crutches, etc. free of charge.
 To raise the funds for donations the women prepare meals for banquets and the men from Odd Fellows Lodge serve the meal.